 I stopped sending cards in 2012, coinciding with the birth of my third child and having no time at all.
 Every year I have given £20 to charity and tell my social media friends and family I am doing this.
 It feels ever so good to give that money, and I have saved myself a load of time and money not writing Christmas cards.

 Of course, it means every year we receive fewer cards, but this is fine!
 I am really not sentimental about cards, they clutter up the house and will just end up in the bin!

 You might be crying bah-humbug.
 But I think the gift of money to charity is far better than the act of writing 100+ Christmas cards!
 P.S I do send a card to my elderly step mum who I know loves a Christmas card, however I know she would rather be sent a picture of the boys and a phonecall/visit.

 Here are some of the charities that I have given money to.

 A wonderful charity who offers counselling and care to children who have been bereaved.
 This is a charity that I have regularly supported for many years and wish something like this had been around when I lost my parents.
 They offer such an important service that makes such a difference to young peoples lives.
 I love what they do.

-We are a family of animal lovers and I have always had two cats.
+We are a family of animal lovers and I have always had cats.
 My cats always come from the rescue home.
-We got Trev from as a kitten from the Blue Cross two years ago.
+We got Trev from from the Blue Cross as a kitten in 2017.
 They are a charity of wonderful volunteers who would love an extra donation.